ishtiaque-ahammad/AmpliMAP/README.md

 ### Prepare your data

-1. keep your forward and reverse read files in fastq / fastq.gz format (e.g., R1.fastq.gz, R2.fastq.gz) in a directory named raw_data.
+1. Download the example raw amplicon sequencing data mentioned in the manifest file from NCBI Bioproject PRJNA876782 and keep them in a directory named raw_data.

-2. keep the metadata and the manifest file outside the raw_data directory.
+4. Keep the metadata, the manifest file, and the AmpliMAP.ipynb notebook outside the raw_data directory.

+5. Make sure the path to all the raw sequencing data files are correctly mentioned inside the manifest file.

 ### Open the AmpliMAP.ipynb in jupyterlab or jupyter notebook

-Open the AmpliMAP.ipynb outside the raw_data directory.
+Open the AmpliMAP.ipynb using jupyterlab or jupyter notebook.
 Make sure the metadata and the manifest files are in the same directory as the AmpliMAP.ipynb notebook.

 ### Run the pipeline in step-by-step manner

 The pipeline will generate output visualizations, tables, other files and store them in appropriate directories.

 ## License